uxeric/uxeric/README.md

 ## Profile
 - 👋 Hi, I’m @uxeric
-- 💞️ I’m interested in everything javascript & machine learning
+- 💞️ I’m interested in everything javascript, machine learning, and Web 3
 - 👀 I’m looking to collaborate on fun Vue or React projects

 ## What's on my mind